RedisLabs/redislabs-docs/content/modules/redisjson/redisjson-quickstart.md

 ## RedisJSON with redis-cli

-The `redis-cli` command line tool comes packaged with Redis.
-You can use it to connect to your Redis database and test the following RedisJSON commands.
+The [`redis-cli`](https://redis.io/docs/manual/cli/) command-line tool is part of the Redis installation.
+You can use it to connect to your Redis database and test RedisJSON commands.

 In these examples, you will create a shopping list using a JSON document in Redis.